Summer cooler

 Just say "Summer cooler" in Shellel and get instant macros.

-download Get Shellel FreeNutrition data sourced from ICMR-NIN Indian Food Composition Tables.
-Values are approximate and may vary with preparation method.
+download Get Shellel FreeNutrition data sourced from ICMR-NIN Indian Food Composition Tables (IFCT) and the Indian Nutrient Database (INDB 2024).
+Values are per standard serving and may vary with preparation method.